Louis Spohr: Life

-Spohr was born in Braunschweig in the duchy of Brunswick-Wolfenbüttel to Karl Heinrich Spohr and Juliane Ernestine Luise Henke, but in 1786 the family moved to Seesen.
+Spohr was born in Braunschweig in the duchy of Brunswick-Wolfenbüttel to Karl Heinrich Spohr and Juliane Ernestine Luise Henke on 5 April 1784; then in 1786 the family moved to Seesen.
 Spohr's first musical encouragement came from his parents: his mother was a gifted singer and pianist, and his father played the flute.
 A violinist named Dufour gave him his earliest violin teaching.
 The pupil's first attempts at composition date from the early 1790s.
 Dufour, recognizing the boy's musical talent, persuaded his parents to send him to Brunswick for further instruction.

 The failure of his first concert tour, a badly planned venture to Hamburg in 1799, caused him to ask Duke Karl Wilhelm Ferdinand of Brunswick for financial help.
 A successful concert at the court impressed the duke so much that he engaged the 15-year-old Spohr as a chamber musician.
 In 1802, through the good offices of the duke, he became the pupil of Franz Eck and accompanied him on a concert tour which took him as far as Saint Petersburg.
 Eck, who completely retrained Spohr in violin technique, was a product of the Mannheim school, and Spohr became its most prominent heir.
 Spohr's first notable compositions, including his Violin Concerto No. 1, date from this time.
 After his return home, the duke granted him leave to make a concert tour of North Germany.
 A concert in Leipzig in December 1804 brought the influential music critic Friedrich Rochlitz "to his knees," not only because of Spohr's playing but also because of his compositions.
 This concert brought the young man overnight fame in the whole German-speaking world.

 In 1805, Spohr obtained a position as concertmaster at the court of Gotha, where he stayed until 1812.
-There he met the 18-year-old harpist and pianist Dorette Scheidler daughter of one of the court singers.
+There he met the 18-year-old harpist and pianist Dorette Scheidler, daughter of one of the court singers.
 They were married on 2 February 1806, and lived happily until Dorette's death 28 years later.
 They performed successfully together as a violin and harp duo (Spohr having composed the Sonata in C minor for violin and harp for her), touring in Italy (1816–1817), England (1820) and Paris (1821), but Dorette later abandoned her harpist's career and concentrated on raising their children.